 Other than sound, feel, and maybe little bit of napkin math, there is no real way to apply a metric without a gauge.
 You can monitor the pressure at any point in the air assist system... the question is, which point?

-Gary Wiant measures at each stage and outlines his setup and parts list here:
+Gary Wiant measures at each stage and outlines his setup and parts list here This is a pretty aggressive and involved install:

 Here is his part list: